Smaraki123pani/Card-Hover/README.md

 # Card Hover

-A visually appealing **Card Hover Effect Project** built using **HTML, CSS, and JavaScript**.
+A visually appealing **Card Hover Effect Project** built using **HTML and CSS**.
 This project displays an image card, and when hovered over, it reveals additional content dynamically.

 ## 🚀 Features